Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-l-k7qpxgpRQ.md

 ---
-title: "Q&A: Any plans for a helicopter so we don't have to turn into spaghetti to get across the map?"
+title: "November 10th, 2020 Livestream Q&A: Any plans for a helicopter so we don't have to turn into spaghetti to get across the map?"
 date: "2020-11-10"
 layout: transcript
 topics: